Brill Building (genre): Overview

 The music conceived at the Brill Building was more sophisticated than other pop styles of the time, combining contemporary sounds with classic Tin Pan Alley songwriting.
-Productions often featured orchestras and bands with large rhythm and guitar sections, while its lyrics focused on idealized romance and adolescent anxieties, only rarely exploring more mature themes.
+Productions often featured orchestras and bands with large rhythm and guitar sections, while lyrics focused on idealized romance and adolescent anxieties, only rarely exploring more mature themes.

-The genre dominated the American charts in the period between Elvis Presley's army enlistment in 1958 and the onset of the British Invasion in 1964.
-It declined thereafter, but demonstrated a continued influence on British and American pop and rock music in subsequent years, having introduced the concept of professional songwriters to traditional pop and early rock and roll, and helping to inspire the girl group craze of the era.
-Other reasons for the style's decline was a tendency among writers and producers to duplicate earlier successes, resulting in many records that sounded the same, as well the changing nature of society and consumer markets.
+The genre dominated the American charts in the period between Elvis Presley's Army enlistment in 1958 and the onset of the British Invasion in 1964.
+It declined thereafter, but demonstrated a continued influence on British and American pop and rock music in subsequent years.
+The genre introduced the concept of professional songwriters to traditional pop and early rock and roll, and helped to inspire the girl group craze of the era.
+Other reasons for the style's decline was a tendency among writers and producers to duplicate earlier successes, resulting in many records that sounded the same, as well as the changing nature of society and consumer markets.
 Many of the genre's composers went on to further success as part of the singer-songwriter movement later in the 1960s and 1970s.